Recency Biased Causal Attention for Time-series Forecasting: ARCHITECTURE DETAILS

+We note that in addition to the hyperparameters previously discussed, we try two different input sequence lengths (336, 512).
+There is no standard measurement rate for general time-series datasets, and in general, their dynamics are quite different and happen on different time scales.
+Thus, the amount of variation within some number of time steps depends on both the dynamics being measured and the measurement rate.
+The input sequence length must therefore change to encompass the same amount of information (or variation) for datasets with differing measurement rates and temporal variability.

 To reproduce our results, we list our hyperparameters used on each dataset for \emph{Powerformer} (Table~\ref{tab:powerformer_params}) and Transformer (Table~\ref{tab:transformer_params}).
+For some models, we apply weight decay to the encoder only, leaving the forecasting head without regularization.
 For each dataset and model, we trained with the following 3 random seeds: 2021, 1776, and 1953.